-Article 7.5.
-Global Safeguard Measures
+Article 7.5: Global Safeguard Measures

-1. Each Party retains its rights and obligations under Article XIX of GATT 1994 and the Safeguards Agreement.
-This Agreement does not confer any additional rights or obligations on the Parties with regard to actions taken under Article XIX of GATT 1994 and the Safeguards Agreement.

-2. Neither Party shall apply, with respect to the same product, at the same time: (a) a transitional safeguard measure as provided in Article 7.4; and (b) a measure under Article XIX of GATT 1994 and the Safeguards Agreement.

-3. A Party taking a global safeguard measure shall exclude imports of an originating good of the other Party as long as its share of imports of the product concerned in the importing Party does not exceed 3 per cent of total imports of the concerned product, provided that its share collectively with other developing countries with less than 3 per cent import account for not more than 9 per cent of total imports of the product concerned.
-(1)
+- 1. Each Party retains its rights and obligations under Article XIX of GATT 1994 and the Safeguards Agreement.
+This Agreement does not confer any additional rights or obligations on the Parties with regard to actions taken under Article XIX of GATT 1994 and the Safeguards Agreement. - 2.
+Neither Party shall apply, with respect to the same product, at the same time: - (a) a transitional safeguard measure as provided in Article 7.4; and - (b) a measure under Article XIX of GATT 1994 and the Safeguards Agreement. - 3.
+A Party taking a global safeguard measure shall exclude imports of an originating good of the other Party as long as its share of imports of the product concerned in the importing Party does not exceed 3 per cent of total imports of the concerned product, provided that its share collectively with other developing countries with less than 3 per cent import account for not more than 9 per cent of total imports of the product concerned.
+1 - 4.
+For greater certainty, where, as a result of a global safeguard measure, a safeguard duty is imposed, the margin of preference, in accordance with the Schedules of Concessions of the Parties under Chapter 2 (Trade in Goods), shall be maintained. - 5.
+At the request of the other Party and/or provided that it has a substantial interest, the Party intending to take safeguard measures shall provide immediately written notification of all pertinent information on the initiation of the safeguard investigation, including the provisional findings and the final findings of the investigation, as well as offer the possibility for consultations to the other Party. - 6.
+For the purpose of this Article, it is considered that a Party has a substantial interest when it is among the five largest suppliers of the imported goods during the most recent three-year period of time, measured in terms of either absolute volume or value.

-(1) For greater clarity in the application of this paragraph, Costa Rica and the UAE mutually acknowledge their own self-declared status as developing countries, without prejudice to either Party modifying its own self- declared status.

-4. For greater certainty, where, as a result of a global safeguard measure, a safeguard duty is imposed, the margin of preference, in accordance with the Schedules of Concessions of the Parties under Chapter 2 (Trade in Goods), shall be maintained.

-5. At the request of the other Party and/or provided that it has a substantial interest, the Party intending to take safeguard measures shall provide immediately written notification of all pertinent information on the initiation of the safeguard investigation, including the provisional findings and the final findings of the investigation, as well as offer the possibility for consultations to the other Party.

-6. For the purpose of this Article, it is considered that a Party has a substantial interest when it is among the five largest suppliers of the imported goods during the most recent three-year period of time, measured in terms of either absolute volume or value.

-Article 7.6.
-Cooperation on Trade Remedies
+Article 7.6: Cooperation on Trade Remedies